-- For adjustments of communications or air transportation taxes, the claimant has: - a.
+1. For adjustments of communications or air transportation taxes, the claimant has:

+- a.
 Repaid the tax to the person from whom it was collected, or - b.
 Obtained the consent of that person to the allowance of the adjustment. - 2.
-For other adjustments, the claimant has: - Not included the tax in the price of the article and not collected the tax from the purchaser, - b.
-Repaid the tax to the ultimate purchaser, or - Attached the written consent of the ultimate purchaser to the allowance of the adjustment.
+For other adjustments, the claimant has: - a.
+Not included the tax in the price of the article and not collected the tax from the purchaser, - b.
+Repaid the tax to the ultimate purchaser, or - c.
+Attached the written consent of the ultimate purchaser to the allowance of the adjustment.

-However, the conditions listed under (2) do not apply to environmental taxes, the ship passenger tax, obligations not in registered form, foreign insurance taxes, fuels used on inland waterways, alcohol sold as fuel but not used as fuel, biodiesel sold as fuel but not used as fuel, and certain fuel taxes if the tax was based on use (for example, dyed diesel fuel used in trains, LPG, and CNG).
+However, the conditions listed under (2) do not apply to environmental taxes, the ship passenger tax, obligations not in registered form, foreign insurance taxes, fuels used on inland waterways, alcohol sold as fuel but not used as fuel, cellulosic biofuel not used as a fuel, biodiesel sold as fuel but not used as fuel, and certain fuel taxes if the tax was based on use (for example, dyed diesel fuel used in trains, LPG, and CNG).

 Final return.
-File a final return if either of the following apply to you.
+File a final return if:

-- You go out of business. - You will not owe excise taxes that are reportable on Form 720 in future quarters.
+- · You go out of business, or - · You will not owe excise taxes that are reportable on Form 720 in future quarters.